-- Ranjangaon Ganpati Temple appears to have been built in the 9th or 10th century during the reign of the Peshwas.
-The Sanctum Sanctorum is believed to have been built by Madhav Rao Peshwa
+Ranjangaon Ganpati Temple appears to have been built in the 9th or 10th century during the reign of the Peshwas.
+According to beliefs, Madhav Rao Peshwa built the Sanctum Sanctorum.

-- Legend of Mahaganapati: Sage Gritsamad’s son Tripurasur was a well-learned young boy and a devotee of Lord Ganesh.
-Pleased by his devotion and prayers, Lord Ganesh blessed the boy and presented him with three pura’s made of precious metals, which can be destroyed only by Lord Shiva.
-Over a period of time, Tripurasur grew to be vain and created chaos in the world.
-Even Lord Brahma and Vishnu were disturbed by his atrocities and were forced to go into hiding.
+Legend of Mahaganapati: Sage Gritsamad’s son Tripurasur was a brilliant young boy and a devotee of Lord Ganesh.
+Pleased by his devotion and prayers, Lord Ganesh blessed the boy and gave him three pura’s of precious metals.
+Only Lord Shiva could destroy them.
+However, over a period of time, Tripurasur became vain and created chaos in the world.
+He even disturbed Lord Brahma and Vishnu by his atrocities and they went into hiding.
 Sage Narada advised the frightened gods that they should take the help of Lord Ganesh.
 The Gods decided to invoke Lord Ganesh, who appeared and accepted to help them.

-- Lord Ganesh disguised as a Brahmin and met Tripurasur under the pretext of creating three flying planes.
+Lord Ganesh disguised as a Brahmin and met Tripurasur under the pretext of creating three flying planes.
 In return, he ordered Tripurasur to bring the Chintamani idol from Mount Kailash.
-The greedy Tripurasur went to Mount Kailash and fought with Lord Shiva for the idol.
+Then, the greedy Tripurasur went to Mount Kailash and fought with Lord Shiva for the idol.
 Lord Shiva realised that he had not offered his prayers to Lord Ganesh first, and hence was unable to destroy the pura’s or defeat him.
-He recited the Sadaakshar Mantra and invoked Lord Ganesh, who emerged and gave him the instructions for defeating Tripurasur.
-Lord Shiva followed the directions, defeated the greedy Tripurasur and also created a temple for Lord Ganesh at that spot.
+Therefore, he recited the Sadaakshar Mantra and invoked Lord Ganesh, who emerged and gave him the instructions for defeating Tripurasur.
+Then, Lord Shiva followed the directions, defeated the greedy Tripurasur and also created a temple for Lord Ganesh at that spot.

 Significance of Ranjangaon Ganpati Temple

-- The villages and areas surrounding the temple are known as Manipur (not to be confused with the North-east state of Manipur)
+The villages and areas surrounding the temple are Manipur (do not confuse it with the North-east state of Manipur)

-- Lord Shiva is believed to have prayed to Lord Ganesh at this place before defeating the demon Tripurasur
+Lord Shiva prayed to Lord Ganesh at this place before defeating the demon Tripurasur

-- The Mahaganapati idol at Ranjangaon Ganpati Temple is believed to be a swayambu or self-manifested
+The Mahaganapati idol at Ranjangaon Ganpati Temple a swayambu.

-- The present idol is believed to have another idol hidden below.
+Devotees believe that there is another idol below the present idol.
 The idol supposedly has 10 trunks and 20 arms and was hidden during the attacks of the Mughal era.
 However, no one knows if this idol still exists.
 This idol is supposed to be called as Mahotkat

-- Lord Mahaganapati is considered to be very powerful.
+Lord Mahaganapati is very powerful.
 The villagers of Ranjangaon do not bring the Gabesha idols into their homes during Ganesh Chaturthi.
 Instead, they visit the temple and offer their prayers

 Ranjangaon Ganpati Temple Timings